Read the following post on playing the 2-3 zone defense.

 The 4 Most Important Rules of a 2-3 Zone

 Everyone must move on the flight of the ball and not on the catch.
 Moving on the flight of the ball means we’re in defensive position when the offensive player receives the basketball.
-The quicker your team can get to the player with the ball the better your defense will be.3.
-Everyone must communicate
+The quicker your team can get to the player with the ball the better your defense will be.

 Communication is critical to every defense and that includes the 2-3 zone.
-Players must communicate screens, cutters, bumping, who’s got the player with the basketball, etc. All great zones have great communication.4.
-No layups
+Players must communicate screens, cutters, bumping, who’s got the player with the basketball, etc. All great zones have great communication.

 This point may seem like the odd one out but it must be included.
 Do not allow layups against your zone.
 Players must not make it easy for the offensive team inside.